ArpitChhabra23306/ArpitChhabra23306/README.md

 ---

-*Open to internships, collaborations, and impactful engineering projects.*
+*Open to SDE internships and full-time roles · Graduating 2027*

-**Let's build something extraordinary together 🚀**

 </div>